Small-loss bounds for online learning with partial information: The black-box reduction for graph-based feedback

-We proceed by providing the algorithm (Algorithm \ref{alg:black_box}), the crucial lemma that enables improved bounds beyond bandit feedback (Lemma \ref{lem:bounding_total_freezing}), and the black-box guarantee.
+Lemma \ref{lem:bounding_total_freezing} bounds the probability that is frozen via this process.
+Since we select an arm based on the distribution normalized on the non-frozen arms (Step~\ref{step_normalize_black_box} in Algorithm~\ref{alg:black_box}), this probability multiplies the loss of our algorithm in the final regret, making our bounds relate to the loss of the best rather than the worst arm.

 For clarity of presentation we first provide the approximate regret guarantee in expectation (Theorem \ref{thm:black_box}) and then show its high-probability version (Theorem \ref{thm:black_box_whp}), in both cases assuming that the algorithm has access to an upper bound of the maximum independence number $\alpha$ as an input parameter.
 In Theorem \ref{thm:black_box_small_loss} we provide the small-loss version of the above bound without explicit knowledge of this quantity.

 \begin{lemma} At every round $t$, the total probability of frozen arms is at most $\eps'$: $\sum_{i \in F^t}^tp_i^t \le \epsilon'$, and hence any non-frozen arm $i$ increases its probability due to freezing by a factor of at most $(1-\eps')$. \end{lemma} \begin{proof} We first consider the arms that are frozen due to the $\gamma$-threshold (line 3 of the algorithm).
-Claim \ref{Claim_3gamma_frozen} shows that the total probability frozen in the initial step is bounded by $\sum_{i\in F_0^t} p_i^t\leq \alpha(G^t)\gamma$.
+Claim \ref{Claim_3gamma_frozen} below shows that the total probability frozen in the initial step is bounded by $\sum_{i\in F_0^t} p_i^t\leq \alpha(G^t)\gamma$.
 We then focus on the arms frozen due to the recursive $\gamma'$-threshold (line 4 of the algorithm).
-Claim \ref{Claim_2} bounds the total probability frozen in the propagation processs by three times the total probability frozen in the initial step.
-Combining the two Claims, we obtain:
+Claim \ref{Claim_2} below bounds the total probability frozen in the propagation process by three times the total probability frozen in the initial step.
+Combining the two claims, we obtain:

-The lemma then follows from the relation in the normalization step of the algorithm (line 5). \end{proof} Next we show the two main claims needed in the previous proof. \begin{claim} The total probability frozen in the initial set is bounded by $\sum_{i\in F_0^t} p_i^t\leq \alpha(G^t) \gamma$. \end{claim} \begin{proof} Let $S^t$ be a maximal independent set on $F_0^t$.
+The lemma then follows from the relation in the normalization step of the algorithm (line 5). \end{proof}

+\begin{claim} The total probability frozen in the initial step is bounded by $\sum_{i\in F_0^t} p_i^t\leq \alpha(G^t) \gamma$. \end{claim} \begin{proof} Let $S^t$ be a maximal independent set on $F_0^t$.
 Since the independent set is maximal, every node in $F_0^t$ either is in $S^t$ or has a neighbor in $S^t$, so we obtain:

 where the last inequality follows from the fact that there are at most $\alpha(G^t)$ nodes in $S^t$ and, since they are frozen, the probability of being observed is at most $\gamma$ for each of them. \end{proof}